Skiing Near Boulder

 A great rental shop is available on the mountain at Eldora.
 This season, reserved rentals will be pre-set and ready for pick up at Indian Peaks Lodge the day of your reservation.
 Reservation pickup times are 8am, 10am, 12:30pm and 1:30pm.

-There are four dining options on the mountain: Upstairs Indian Peaks, Timbers Grill, Timbers Taphouse and The Lookout.
+There are five dining options on the mountain: Upstairs Indian Peaks, Timbers Grill, Timbers Taphouse, The Lookout and the mountain's newest addition, Corduroy's food truck.
 More info here.

 Boulder for Apres, Dining and Lodging